 Multi-class share structures can limit shareholder voices and lead to board entrenchment, particularly when board members own a large percentage of the higher voting power shares.
-Companies that maintain multi-class share structures risk alienating their shareholders and make it more difficult for outside perspectives to be fully considered, which could hurt long-term value.
+Companies that maintain multi-class share structures risk alienating their shareholders and make it more difficult for outside perspectives to be fully considered, which can adversely impact long-term financial value.

-f) Ethical Conduct and Business Practices
+g) Ethical Conduct and Business Practices